 View the archive of the project for all the details, images, sounds, credits, research and inspiration: http://travelingtruckshow.org/

-Fusing together our storylines in a variety show, we also aimed to revive the form of Vaudeville.
-Early American traveling shows created a stage for the most eccentric of acts, and created unifying moments of shared experience and pleasurable escape beyond demographic concerns.
-The scripted story was punctuated by guest performing acts and interactive sideshows.
-Local performers joined us to enliven the truck-stage and performance area at each stop.
-In the spirit of traveling show eclecticism, we opened up the opportunity with a call for performers of all kinds, and confirmed a diverse bunch to show off: Poor Elvis, a rhythm and revival musical duo; Sid Yiddish, a throat-singer; Mark Piekarz, a classical tenor performing the works of Polish composer Antoni Jax (who lived and worked in Avondale in the early 1900s); Phaedra Darwish and DrumFace, a bellydancer and her snakecharmers; Katie Palmer, a fire breather; Tai Kojro-Badziak, performing Fire Poi; Tim the Mind Bender, performing ESP and magic tricks; Casey Brown, a Native American comedian; and Laughing Eye Weeping Eye, psych-folk medieval musicians.
-Sideshows included tarot readings from a custom-illustrated deck of cards by Rebecca Schoenecker, The Man in the Bag--a durational art performance, and a photo opp with the Bee-Bearded Lady.
+Fusing together our storylines in a variety show, we also played with the form of Vaudeville.
+Early American traveling shows created a stage for the most eccentric of acts and created unifying moments of shared experience and pleasurable escape for all audiences.
+The scripted story was punctuated by performing acts and interactive sideshows.
+Local performers joined us to enliven the truck stage and performance area at each stop.
+In the spirit of traveling show eclecticism, we opened up the opportunity with a call for performers of all kinds, and confirmed: Poor Elvis, a rhythm and revival musical duo; Sid Yiddish, a throat-singer; Mark Piekarz, a classical tenor performing the works of Polish composer Antoni Jax (who lived and worked in Avondale in the early 1900s); Phaedra Darwish and DrumFace, a bellydancer and her snakecharmers; Katie Palmer, a fire breather; Tai Kojro-Badziak, performing Fire Poi; Tim the Mind Bender, performing ESP and magic tricks; Casey Brown, Indigenous (Ho-Chunk) comedian; and Laughing Eye Weeping Eye, psych-folk medieval musicians.
+Sideshows included tarot readings from a custom-illustrated deck of cards by Rebecca Schoenecker, The Man in the Bag–a durational art performance, and a photo opp with the Bee-Bearded Lady.

 A few photos from our show (photo documentation by Tanner Young and Brooke Herbert Hayes):

 See more photos of each show and in-the-making on our archive site: http://travelingtruckshow.org/